uniaudio666/demo_UniAudio/index.md

-# <center> UniAudio: A Foundation Audio Language Model Toward Universal Audio Generation </center>
+# <center> UniAudio: An Audio Foundation Model Toward Universal Audio Generation </center>

 <center> anonymous </center>

 ## Abstract
-Language models (LMs) have been proven a promising scheme for generative tasks in multiple domains (e.g., text and audio) and have shown strong capability to handle various tasks simultaneously.
-Unlike prior works on audio generation tasks that are commonly task-specific, this paper presents UniAudio, which leverages LM techniques to generate multiple types of audio (speech, sound, music and singing) conditioned on various input modalities.
+Language models (LMs) have demonstrated the capability to handle a variety of generative tasks.
+This paper presents the UniAudio system, which, unlike prior task-specific approaches, leverages LMs techniques to generate multiple types of audio (including speech, sounds, music, and singing) with given input conditions.
-In UniAudio, audio of all types, along with all other input modalities, are first tokenized.
-Then all considered audio generation tasks are uniformly formulated as condition-target pairs, which are further represented as spliced sequences that can be processed by LMs.
-Besides, a multi-scale Transformer model is proposed to alleviate the overly long sequence problem caused by the adoption of neural codec.
-Experimentally, the training of UniAudio is scaled up to 165K hours of audio and 1B parameters.
-UniAudio is primarily trained on 7 generative tasks, which helps to obtain sufficient prior knowledge not only in the intrinsic properties of audio but also the interrelationship between audio and other modalities.
-Thus, the trained UniAudio model has the potential to become a foundation model for universal audio generation: it shows strong capability in all primary tasks and can seamlessly support unseen audio generation tasks after simple fine-tuning.
+UniAudio 1) first tokenizes all types of target audio along with other condition modalities, 2) concatenates source-target pair as a single sequence, and 3) performs next-token prediction using LMs.
+Also, a multi-scale Transformer model is proposed to handle the overly long sequences caused by the residual vector quantization based neural codec in tokenization.
+Training of UniAudio is scaled up to 165K hours of audio and 1B parameters, based on all generative tasks, aiming to obtain sufficient prior knowledge not only in the intrinsic properties of audio but also the inter-relationship between audio and other modalities.
+Therefore, the trained UniAudio model has the potential to become a foundation model for universal audio generation: it shows strong capability in all trained tasks and can seamlessly support new audio generation tasks after simple fine-tuning.
+Experiments demonstrate that UniAudio achieves state-of-the-art or at least competitive results on most of the 11 tasks.
+Demo and code are released.
-After fine-tuning over 4 unseen tasks, the versatile UniAudio achieves competitive results on all 11 tasks and even obtains state-of-the-art performance on most tasks.
-Demo, code and checkpoints are released.

 ## Introduction
 The overview of UniAudio as following picture shows.